alchemy-fullstack-js-summer-2018/basic-mongoose/README.md

 Stay tuned!

 ## Developer
+Requires:
-Requires Node v10 or later.
+* Node v10 or later.

 ### How to get started
 * Fork repository, clone locally, navigate to repository directory,